Colleges and Trade Schools in Colorado

 What else is important for Colorado students to know?

-Colorado features more than 270 public libraries that provide access to books, databases, and other resources that can support your learning.
-Some libraries, including the Denver Public Library and the Pikes Peak Library District, offer a free service where students can get reference librarians' help with research projects.
+Colorado features more than 270 public libraries that provide access to books, databases, and other resources to support your learning.
+Some libraries offer a free service where students can get reference librarians' help with research projects.
 This help is provided via virtual means.

 - Automotive Technology